DPRIYATHAM/tpcwebsite/README.md

 # Installing and running the Application

+1. Create a project on Firebase.
+  - Integrate with the application.
 - Navigate to the Folder Code, where you will find the complete code regarding the application.